-My Station: First licensed as WV2ZFX in 1962, in Butler, New Jersey.
+Station: First licensed as WV2ZFX in 1962, in Butler, New Jersey.
 Later calls: WA2ZFX, OD5GZ, AB4WB, AB4WB/VOA.
-TenTec rigs and Heathkit amps over the years.
-In 2008 the station added its main transceiver, the Elecraft K3.
-New amp added 2014.
+TenTec and Heathkit rigs and amps over the years.
+In 2008 the station added a K-Line, the Elecraft K3, and KAT500, KPA500, etcetera.
 Various antennas.

 Best Wishes to you, // Mark

--- A few photos below including earlier stations.
-One showing Mr. Ernie Hufnagel, the original W2OR, on the QSL card.
+-- Photos below show Mr. Ernie Hufnagel, the original W2OR.
 Photos four and six show the station when posted overseas in the Middle East and South America.

 -- ARRL Life Member since 1960's.
 ARRL Diamond Gold Club.